fishes text index | photo index

 Family Pomacentridae

 Where seen?
-This dark fish with dark spots is sometimes seen on some of our shores among coral rubble and near living reefs.
+This dark fish with electric blue markings is sometimes seen on some of our shores among coral rubble and near living reefs.
 Elsewhere, it is found in shallow bays and silty coastal reefs and other 'dead' areas, up to 3m deep.
 Usually alone, in holes of small rocks on sandy bottoms with coral rubble.

 Features: To about 20cm, those seen about 12-15cm long.
-Dark grey with a black spot on the upper tail base.
-Juveniles (as tiny as 2-3cm) may have a black spot on the soft parts of the dorsal fin and blue lines on the head and back (although these little fishes may also be the juveniles of Pomacentrus cuneatus which is also commonly encountered in deeper waters).
+Adults dull greenish black or dark grey with a blue-edged black spot on the upper tail base, usually seen under rocks at low tide.
+Juveniles may have an additional blue-edged black spot on the soft parts of the dorsal fin and blue lines on the head and back.

 Tuas, Apr 05

 What does it eat?
-It eats mainly seaweeds growing on the sea bottom.
+It eats mainly algae growing on the sea bottom.

 Threespot damselfishes on Singapore shores